hvphuc99/chitchat/README.md

 - ...

 ## Features
-- Login,sign up, reset password.
+- Login, sign up, reset password.
 - Support login with google account.
 - Chat with any user.
 You can send text, emoji, sticker, image and other files.
 - Search friends.